-> Major Essays:
+Major Essays:

 All major essays must have a TYPED and double-spaced rough draft unless otherwise specified in class.
-Rough drafts must be completed on the designated day for the student to receive credit.
+Rough drafts must be completed the class day before the final paper is due.
 On this day, each student will edit and revise essays.
 Each student must bring a copy of his/her rough draft in order to receive daily work points for that day.
 Students who do not bring a draft to class on the day it is due may be asked to leave class and will receive an absence for that day.
 Students must turn in all assigned major essays in order to receive a passing grade in the class.
 Failure to turn in any one of the assigned major essays will result in a failing grade for the course.